Campaign of the Month: October 2017

 It didn’t take long before Westphal realized this also seemed to be precisely as Suleiman intended: bereft of meaningful contacts and standing in Damman’s larger Cainite community, Westphal’s only future lay in service to his sire.
 Worse, even that future was distinctly less bright than among the kine.
 Westphal had been an only child among his mortal family, but now he had multiple broodmates to compete with—all of them older and better-established than he.
 Suleiman wouldn’t have had it any other way.
 Better to have one’s progeny trying to outdo one another in service than thinking to usurp his place.

 Incensed to realize he was being used—again—Westphal thought about returning to America.
 He soon learned that his Lasombra vitae would do him no favors.
-The sect wars between Camarilla and Sabbat meant little in the Ashirra-dominated Middle East, but in the Western world, being Lasombra made one pariah among the Camarilla.
+The sect wars between Camarilla and Sabbat meant little in the Ashirra-dominated Middle East, but in the West, being Lasombra made one pariah among the Camarilla.
 What Westphal learned about his Sabbat clanmates made him equally disinclined to join their ranks.
 Resigned, he set himself to amassing what power he could in Damman through mortals.

 A decade later, Westphal was approached by servants of his grandsire Fatimah al-Lam’a, Cairo’s antitribu primogen, in the lead-up to the 2016 Cairo Accords.
 Fatimah, her cousin Philip Maldonato, and other influential antitribu had been laying the groundwork for Clan Lasombra to enter the Camarilla for decades.
 New Orleans was to be a “test city” where the keepers would have an open presence.
 From what Fatimah had heard of Westphal from her childe, she believed he could be a greater asset to their clan in his home country.
 Suleiman consented, for he could always sire another childe.
 Westphal departed Damman with few regrets.